eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 Sometimes pedestrians get jammed at the front of a gate, which represents the last waypoint into their journey.
 In this case you can remove the pedestrians by creating a special polygon type named `jupedsim.vanishing_area`.
 The attribute `period` of this polygon defines the rate at which a pedestrian will be removed in this special polygon (a pedestrian will be removed every period, the period being given in seconds).

+### Speed modification

+In order to modify the speed of agents depending on location it is possible to define a special polygon type named `jupedsim.influencer`.
+The attribute `speed` of this polygon defines the new maximum speed of any agent entering the polygon.
+Be aware that currently the speed change is permanent (it will persist even if the agent leaves the polygon).
+This might change in future versions.
+Furthermore the functionality will probably be adapted to allow the change of other parameters as well.

 # Pedestrian Routing

 If the user does not specify a complete list of edges for walking,